doomsheep1/nand2Tetris_projects/project_6/README.md

 2. Open command line interface in the directory
 3. Type cargo run <file_name>.asm and press enter
 4. Alternative to 3, if you know how to build a cargo project, you can run it as a binary. <a href="https://doc.rust-lang.org/cargo/commands/cargo-build.html">More information</a>

+### Test
+1. Navigate to project_6 directory
+2. Open command line interface in the directory
+3. Type cargo test